ilyar/blog/EN/220608_KWPC_presents_GOSH_EVERLOCK.md

 1051
 00:42:04,960 --> 00:42:07,119
-uh goshtoken is a voting token on gauche
+uh goshtoken is a voting token on `Gosh`

 1052
 00:42:07,119 --> 00:42:09,119